JuliaMath/openlibm/README.md

    build for i386.
 Other supported architectures are i486, i586, and i686.
 GCC 4.8 is the minimum requirement for correct codegen on older 32-bit architectures.

+### CMake

+1. Create build directory with `mkdir build` and navigate into it with `cd build`.
+2. Run CMake to configure project and generate native build system with `cmake /path/to/openlibm/` or generate project with build system of choice e.g. `cmake /path/to/openlib/ -G "MinGW Makefiles"`.
+3. Build with the build system with `cmake --build .`.

+Default CMake configuration builds a `STATIC` library.
+To build a `SHARED` library, replace the keyword the `add_library()`in the `CMakeLists.txt`.

 ## Acknowledgements